European stocks rally after Brexit, banking rules deals

 “This is a big positive for all European banks, which should now be able to quantify excess capital and M&A budgets in due course, with Benelux, French and Nordic banks best placed to benefit from this announcement.”

-Britain’s export-oriented FTSE lagged its continental peers, up just 0.2 percent, as the pound rose on the Brexit breakthrough.
+The FTSE 100 outperformed European shares as the pound, counter-intuitively, fell with investors cashing in their gains on the currency.

+Tech stocks, which had a downbeat start to the week, were notable gainers with chipmaker ams (AMS.S) surging 8.4 percent higher, having sunk 19 percent in just two weeks.

-The more dramatic European share moves came again from accounting scandal-hit furniture retailer Steinhoff, which plunged another 41 percent after Moody’s downgraded it to junk before bouncing back to trade 5.7 percent higher, still down 81 percent on the week.
+The most dramatic European share moves came again from accounting scandal-hit furniture retailer Steinhoff (SNHG.DE), which ended down 20.7 percent after Moody’s downgraded it to junk.

+It had had a rollercoaster day, opening 41 percent lower before bouncing back into positive territory and finally surrendering gains once again.

 “The shares are a pure gamble now,” said one Frankfurt-based trader.
 “Nobody knows what’s going on at Steinhoff at the moment.”